apache/incubator-streampark-website/docs/connector/1-kafka.md

 ### specific partitioner
-`KafkaSink` allows you to specify a kafka partitioner, if you don't specify it, the default is to use `StreamPark` built-in **KafkaEqualityPartitioner** partitioner, as the name, the partitioner can write data to each partition evenly, the `scala` api is set by the ` partitioner` parameter to set the partitioner, `java` api is set by `partitioner()` method
+`KafkaSink` allows you to specify a kafka partitioner, if you don't specify it, the default is to use `Apache StreamPark` built-in **KafkaEqualityPartitioner** partitioner, as the name, the partitioner can write data to each partition evenly, the `scala` api is set by the ` partitioner` parameter to set the partitioner, `java` api is set by `partitioner()` method